 In the event that any of the Officers or CAB members are unable to fulfill their term of office, a new Officer or CAB member shall be appointed by the Chapter President with CAB approval.

 Two (2) consecutive unexcused absences from a scheduled Chapter Advisory Board meeting shall constitute grounds for termination from the Chapter Advisory Board.
 Unexcused absences are defined as a CAB member who does not advise the president that they are unable to attend the meeting.
-Termination shall be implemented by a majority vote of the Advisory board.
+Termination shall be implemented by a majority vote of the Chapter Advisory Board.

 d.
 Community service activities and supplies.